leksah/leksah/xob/Readme.md

 ## Warnings

 * This is brand spanking new (needs testing).
-* There is some kind of input latency issue that affects Leksah as well as gedit (not sure what it is).
 * GHCJS is the new “improved-base” branch and not the master branch so you may find some examples do not work.
 Expect problems and make sure you mention that you are using “improved-base” when reporting them.